 My One Week Flirt with Homosexuality

-I was about 14 years old when it happened, some 50 years ago, and it changed my life in ways I have only recently begun to understand.
+I was about 14 years old when it happened, over 50 years ago, and it changed my life in ways I have only recently begun to understand.
 The year was 1969.

 My body was changing at that time.
 I had proudly sprouted my first pubic hair.
 Not a problem.
 Then one day, to my horror, I discovered my breasts were swelling.
 I did not have the awareness to connect the two events.
 Puberty had announced itself on my body in strange ways, and I was unprepared.

 I ignored the hair but desperately tried to stop my breasts from swelling.
 Night after night I squeezed them until they became raw and sore.
 I thought I was turning into a girl.